Boykai/Project-7-AB-Testing/README.md

 |Gross Conversion|0.0202|
 |Net Conversion|0.0156|

 The Gross Conversion and Net Conversion metrics are calculated with a sample size of 5000 cookies visiting the course overview page, making n = 400 for each analytical estimate.
 The Number of Cookies is a unit of diversion, which ensures that these calculated analytical SD estimates, are near the empirical values of SD.
-The Retention metric is calculated by using User-Id as ratio and will need to be calculated empirically.
 These measurements assume a binomial distribution for the [baseline values](https://docs.google.com/spreadsheets/d/1MYNUtC47Pg8hdoCjOXaHqF-thheGpUshrFA21BAJnNc/edit#gid=0).

  ## References